bramzandbelt/slice_display/README.md

 ## Overview

-Slice Display is a MATLAB toolbox for visualizing fMRI data, including dual-coded images (simultaneous display of contrast estimate and unthreshold t-statistic maps).
-Data visualizations can be entirely scripted, so that it is easy to reproduce figures.
+Slice Display is a MATLAB toolbox for visualizing fMRI data.
+Besides standard fMRI displays, it can make dual-coded images (simultaneous display of contrast estimate and unthreshold t-statistic maps).
+Data visualizations can be entirely scripted, so that generating figures is easy and reproducible.

 _Typical visualization of fMRI data - thresholded t-map_
 ![](./example_thresholded_t_map.jpg)